vuoz/http.rs/README.md

 *  [ ] Move to a cargo workspace and make this a lib package
 *  [ ] Less cloning
 *  [ ] Rename Node to Router
+*  [ ] Remove Generics constrains on strucs and move them all to impl blocks

 ### Notes
 * This is not made for production applications